cador/AILink/README.md

 # AILink

 AILink is a library that mainly connects to the use of domestic large models, which is encapsulated and implemented based on compatible OpenAI interfaces.
-Through the AILink library, users only need to configure a {provider}_API_KEY to quickly connect and use domestic large models, which is quite convenient.
+Through the AILink library, users only need to configure a {PROVIDER}_API_KEY to quickly connect and use domestic large models, which is quite convenient.

 ## The Supported Providers
 their corresponding large models include: